-Administrators as Scholars is dedicated to the intellectual growth of educators through a partnership between Princeton University’s Program in Teacher Preparation and the Teachers As Scholars member schools.
+Administrators as Scholars is dedicated to the intellectual growth of educators through a partnership between Princeton University’s Program in Teacher Preparation and the Teachers as Scholars member schools.
 It was formed with the objective of providing scholarly and intellectually engaging opportunities for administrators.
-One seminar per year is taught by a Princeton University faculty member and spans a wide range of topics and subject areas.
 The seminar is open to administrators from any grade level or content area, and it is intended to promote life-long learning.
 There is no fee for Administrators as Scholars as it is included as a benefit of being one of the member districts.
 Administrators as Scholars is made possible through the support of the Program in Teacher Preparation and area schools and districts.

 2020-21 ADMINSTRATORS AS SCHOLARS